samypr100/setup-dev-drive/README.md

 The canonical location of the VHDX file.

-When `drive-path` is set to a relative path like `my_drive.vhdx` the location in this variable will likely be `C:\my_drive.vhdx`.
+When `drive-path` is set to a relative path like `my_drive.vhdx` the location in this variable will likely be `D:\my_drive.vhdx`.

-On the other hand, when `drive-path` is set to an absolute path, that's likely what this variable will contain after normalization.
+On the other hand, when `drive-path` is set to an absolute path, that will become the value this variable will contain after normalization.

 ### Examples